ARTenshi/robovision_ros2/robovision_4/README.md

     std::bind(&PointCloudCentroidNode::client_caller, this));
 ```

-The client_caller function calls a `get_point_center()` function.
+The client_caller function calls a `get_point_center()` function; we use this structure as a template.
 A major difference with Python is that we need to call our serves in a thread, so the program flow can continue:

 ```cpp
 threads_.push_back(std::thread(std::bind(&PointCloudCentroidNode::call_get_point_center_server, this, x, y)));